 We are not a "listed company" under SEC rules and are therefore not required to have an audit committee comprised of independent directors.
-However, our goal is to comply with the rules of the NYSE Amex, which require that as a "smaller reporting company," as that term is defined in Item 10(f)(1) of Regulation S-K, the Audit Committee of the Board of Directors be comprised of at least two members, all of whom qualify as "independent" under the criteria set forth in Rule 10 A-3 of the Exchange Act.
+However, our goal is to comply with the rules of the NYSE MKT, which require that as a "smaller reporting company," as that term is defined in Item 10(f)(1) of Regulation S-K, the Audit Committee of the Board of Directors be comprised of at least two members, all of whom qualify as "independent" under the criteria set forth in Rule 10A-3 of the Exchange Act.

 We established an Audit Committee comprised of three independent members of our Board of Directors in April 2008.
-We currently have three members on our Audit Committee; J. Terry Dewberry (Chairman), Joseph G. Bleser, and Larry W. Papasan, each of whom satisfies the independence standards of the NYSE Amex rules.
-The Board of Directors has determined that Mr. Dewberry is an "audit committee financial expert" within the meaning of Item 407(d)(5) (ii) of Securities and Exchange Commission ("SEC") Regulation S-K. The current charter for the Audit Committee is posted on our website at www.mimedx.com.
+We currently have four members on our Audit Committee; J. Terry Dewberry (Chairman), Joseph G. Bleser, Larry W. Papasan and Charles R. Evans, each of whom satisfies the independence standards of the NYSE MKT rules for audit committee members.
+The Board of Directors has determined that Mr. Dewberry is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of Securities and Exchange Commission ("SEC") Regulation S-K. The current charter for the Audit Committee is posted on our website at www.mimedx.com.
+The Audit Committee held seven meetings during the year ended December 31, 2011.